"Your Outdoor Living Specialists"

 6.1 The grant of credit is at the Company’s absolute discretion and may be varied, suspended or withdrawn at any time.

-6.2 If, in the Company’s opinion, the Customer is or may be unable to meet its obligations, or if any payment is in default, the Company may:
+6.2 If the Customer is or may be unable to meet its obligations, or if any payment is in default, the Company may:

 (a) require immediate payment of all amounts (whether or not then due);